 - What are the symptoms of scurvy?

-Mealtimes can be stressful.
+As any mom knows, mealtimes can be stressful.
 Veggies have to be hidden in a sauce, pasta will be rejected if it’s not the right shape, or size, or too cold or too spiky (whatever that means).
 I’ve also been told that I make toast “too picky” and that my homemade pizza is “floppy and slimy.”
 Mmm.
 Luckily, in the privacy of our own home, my ego is fine with losing the balanced diet argument; I can give in, serve jello, and no one has to know.
 But now that my son is growing up and venturing into the world, my inability to make quinoa appealing to a 3-year-old is on show for everyone to see, and I hate it.

 See, I know am being judged on the crappy snacks I send my son to preschool with.
 I know this because I used to be the one judging.